Manga: A Cruel God Reigns

-- Fille Fatale: Jeremy is one of the rare real life examples in fiction in that in the entire first six volumes are a flashback to the sexual and physical abuse that he received at the hands of his stepfather.
-While this is going on, Jeremy begins to develop a fetish for drinking Ian's blood, and repeatedly forcibly kisses his roommate William (this is more out of a drive of Sex for Solace).
-In the latter, present day half of the story, Jeremy is constantly making advances toward or is trying to seduce his stepbrother Ian to essentially punish him for not believing or helping him when he first confessed that he was being raped by their father.
-He seduces or trades sex for things like drugs from his older classmate Pansy or even a random adult at a party in exchange for a cigarette.
-Although he is on the older side at 16, Jeremy's flirtations are blatant examples of Fan Disservice and are far more adult than they should be.
+- Fille Fatale: Jeremy is one of the rare "real life" examples in fiction.
+As a psychological reaction to the abuse, Jeremy begins to develop a fetish for drinking Ian's blood and forces himself on William while trying to tell him what is going on.
+In the present day half of the story, Jeremy constantly makes advances toward Ian to punish him for not believing or helping him when he first confessed that he was being raped by their father.
+He trades sex for things like drugs from his older classmate Pansy or comfort when he is extremely upset.
+Although he is on the older side at 16, Jeremy's flirtations are uncomfortable to read and are far more adult than they should be.

-- Flower Motifs: Flowers and other foliage are used for a variety of purposes; When Jeremy dreams of his mother Sandra, she is usually in a field of flowers until Jeremy finds out she knew he was being beaten and raped by his stepfather.
+- Flower Motifs: Flowers and other foliage are used for a variety of purposes; When Jeremy dreams of his mother Sandra, she is usually in a field of flowers until Jeremy finds out she knew he was being abused by her new husband.
 When Jeremy is being sexually abused, the scenes in which it happens often switch to Jeremy being ensnared in vines and trees, as well as the thorns and flowers growing out of him (usually his head).
 Later on in the series, Ian compares Jeremy's mental state to being trapped and lost in a forest, unable to reach wide fields and flower gardens.

 - Forbidden Fruit: Ian falls for Jeremy, and seems to love him in a deeper way than anyone else he's been with over the course of the series, but not only is he his stepbrother, but he also killed his father and albeit accidentally, his stepmother.